ratify-project/ratify/docs/examples/ratify-verify-azure-cmd.md

   --scope subscriptions/${SUBSCRIPTION_ID}/resourceGroups/${GROUP_NAME}/providers/Microsoft.ContainerRegistry/registries/${ACR_NAME}
 ```

-5. Create an OIDC enabled AKS cluster by following the steps below:
+5. Create an OIDC enabled AKS cluster by following the steps below.
+You can skip this step if you have an AKS cluster.

 ```bash
 # Install the aks-preview extension